Transgression to Loop Spaces and its Inverse, I: Diffeological Bundles and Fusion Maps: Differential Forms and Smooth Functors

 \section{Differential Forms and Smooth Functors}

 In this section we discuss a close relation between $1$-forms on a diffeological space $X$ and smooth maps on the path space $\pt X$.
 For smooth manifolds, this relation has been studied before in \cite{schreiber3,schreiber5}.
+Let $G$ be a Lie group.
 On the one hand, consider the the following groupoid $\fun XG$.
-Its objects are smooth maps $F: \pt X \to G$ satisfying
+Its objects are smooth maps $F\maps \pt X \to G$ satisfying

 whenever paths $\gamma_1,\gamma_2$ are composable.
-A morphism $g:F_1 \to F_2$ is a smooth map $g:X \to G$ such that
+A morphism $g\maps F_1 \to F_2$ is a smooth map $g\maps X \to G$ such that

-Composition is multiplication, i.e. $g_2 \circ g_1 := g_1g_1$, and the identity morphisms are given by the constant map $g=1$.
+Composition is multiplication, i.e. $g_2 \circ g_1 \df g_1g_1$, and the identity morphisms are given by the constant map $g=1$.
 On the other hand, let $\mathcal{Z}_X^1(G)$ be the following groupoid.
 The objects are 1-forms $A \in \Omega^1(X,\mathfrak{g})$, with $\mathfrak{g}$ the Lie algebra of $G$.
-A morphism $g:A_1 \to A_2$ is a smooth map $g:X \to G$ such that
+A morphism $g\maps A_1 \to A_2$ is a smooth map $g\maps X \to G$ such that